FC Schaan

-FC Schaan is a Liechtensteiner football team that plays in Schaan.
+FC Schaan is a Liechtensteiner professional football team that plays in Schaan.
 The reserve team is called FC Azzurri Schaan.
 It is one of the seven official teams in the nation and it plays in the Swiss Football League in 4.
 Liga, which is the eighth tier.
 The team annually competes in the Liechtensteiner Cup which was won by the team 3 times in its history.
 The club runs its youth system in conjunction with FC Vaduz.